f5devcentral/f5-agility-labs-xc/docs/class5/lab2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this task you will inspect the airline applications signin page all while attempting various
 failed login attempts.
-We will learn the telemetry gleaned from this scoping excercise.
+We will learn the telemetry gleaned from this scoping exercise.
 Please
 ensure these tasks are run from the **Jump Host**